DibyawanT/3rd-Sem/README.md

 # 3rd-Sem
-These are all the programs I have done in the 3rd semester of my bacherlor's degree...
+These are all the programs I have done in the 3rd semester of my B.Tech degree.
-Projects rank from intermediate to advanced
+Projects rank from intermediate to advanced.
 Most are based on Data structure.